I am a researcher in clinical psychology, and mindfulness/compassion trainer.

 What makes me happy is to travel, learn, dance, eat, teach, and meditate.

 My research focuses on emotion regulation in youth with special emphasis on mindfulness, self-compassion, and new technologies.

 For the last years my research was mainly focused on new technologies such as virtual reality, augmented reality, and serious games used for clinical and health interventions.
-A part of my research work I am also a certified mindfulness trainer.
-I am working with youth, parents, and educators.
-Recently, Marie-Sklodowska Curie grant allowed me to combine my 3 main interests: clinical research, work with youth on mindfulness and self-compassion, and new technologies in one project- PEACEFUL MIND.
+Last few years I spent at the University of Amsterdam, where I obtained the Marie-Sklodowska Curie Individual Fellowship, which allowed me to combine my different interests: clinical research, work with youth, and meditation into one project- Peaceful Mind.